Ireland to introduce a new auto-enrollment pension scheme for employees [Updated]

 What this means for employers who do not offer a plan:

-Employers who do not offer their own occupational pension need to weigh the benefits of introducing a company pension scheme or Personal Retirement Savings Account (PRSA) versus relying on the auto-enrollment system.
-No employer should just default into the auto enrolment solution without considering all options for pension provision for their employees.
+Employers who do not offer their own occupational pension need to weigh the benefits of introducing a company pension scheme or PRSA versus relying on the auto-enrollment system.
+No employer should just default into the auto-enrollment solution without considering all options for pension provision for their employees.
 Employer plans can offer more flexibility in design, broader investment options, and optional voluntary contributions.
+The Regulations (and any future increases to minimum contribution levels) should be considered in determining the overall contribution structure should a company pension scheme or PRSA be adopted.

 What this means for employers offering occupational pension schemes or PRSA: